• Contact

 What to Do if You’re Diagnosed with Gestational Hypertension or Preeclampsia

 Most often, our patients want to know what happens next, especially when their diagnoses appears suddenly at the end of pregnancy.
 If you have elevated blood pressure at a prenatal appointment, it’s common for more labs to be drawn.
-A plan will be made for management of the condition at that time — most often, that plan includes delivery (being induced) if you are after 37 weeks pregnant, or additional fetal monitoring if you are less than 37 weeks.
+A plan will be made for management of the condition at that time — most often, that plan includes delivery (induced labor) if you are after 37 weeks pregnant, or additional fetal monitoring if you are less than 37 weeks.

 Gestational hypertension and preeclampsia are the most common reasons a woman would be induced.
 These are some of the most common complications we see in the day-to-day practice at our OBGYN clinic.